 Module Dependencies Overview

-Module dependencies are still being refined.
+:::warning Alpha — Module Dependencies May Change Module dependencies are still being refined.
 While we aim for backwards compatibility, breaking changes may occur before the 1.0 release.
-Lock files keep builds reproducible, but resolution behavior may evolve.
+Lock files keep builds reproducible, but resolution behavior may evolve. :::

 Module dependencies let a module pull in commands from other modules hosted in Git repositories.
 Dependencies are declared in invowkmod.cue under requires and resolved into invowkmod.lock.cue.